matthias-bs/BresserWeatherSensorLW/README.md

 Bresser 868 MHz Weather Sensor Radio Receiver based on ESP32/RP2040 and SX1262/SX1276 &mdash; sends data to a [LoRaWAN Network](https://lora-alliance.org/)

+Moreover, this project provides a base for a generic LoRaWAN device, which transmits sensor data, digital or analog input signals.

-This is a remake of [BresserWeatherSensorTTN](https://github.com/matthias-bs/BresserWeatherSensorTTN) based on [RadioLib](https://github.com/jgromes/RadioLib) instead of [MCCI Arduino LoRaWAN Library](https://github.com/mcci-catena/arduino-lorawan) for LoRaWAN communication.
+This was originally a remake of [BresserWeatherSensorTTN](https://github.com/matthias-bs/BresserWeatherSensorTTN) based on [RadioLib](https://github.com/jgromes/RadioLib) instead of [MCCI Arduino LoRaWAN Library](https://github.com/mcci-catena/arduino-lorawan) for LoRaWAN communication.

 ## Important Notes